Package 'svBase'

 Value

 The coerced object.
-For as_dtx(), the coercion is determined from getOption("SciViews.as_dtx") which must return one of the three other as_dt...() functions (as_dtt by default).
-The default_dtx() does the same as as_dtx() if the object is a data.frame, a data.table, or a tibble, but it return the unmodified object for any other class (including subclassed data frames).
-This is a convenient function to force conversion only between those three objects classes.
+For as_dtx(), the coercion is determined from getOption("SciViews.as_dtx") which must return one of the four other as_dt...() functions (as_dtrm by default).
+The default_dtx() does the same as as_dtx() if the object is a data.trame, a data.frame, a data.table, or a tibble, but it return the unmodified object for any other class (including subclassed data frames).
+This is a convenient function to force conversion only between those four objects classes.

 Note